This degree has three stages, each comprising 120 credits.

 - You’ll start Stage 1 with a compulsory module in inter-disciplinary social science, followed by a compulsory module in criminology.

 - Next, in Stage 2, you'll study a compulsory sociology module, followed by a choice from two criminology modules.

-- Finally, in Stage 3, you’ll study a further compulsory sociology module, followed by a choice from two criminology modules.
+- Finally, in Stage 3, you’ll study two further compulsory modules, in sociology and in criminology.

 At Stage 1 you’ll begin with a broad introduction to the social sciences, giving you a strong grounding in sociological and social scientific ideas and approaches.
 You'll then be introduced to key concepts in, and approaches to, understanding crime, criminal justice, harm and victimisation.

-At Stage 2 you’ll focus on how digital worlds are changing social life.
+At Stage 2 you’ll see how sociology and the social sciences get to grips with social problems.
 You'll also explore ways in which criminology explains problems of crime and understands the role of criminal justice and experiences of victimisation.
 From October 2021 you’ll be able to choose between two criminology modules.